victoriamcn/Weather-Dashboard/README.md

 ## Description

-A simple weather application that runs in the browser.
-It utilizes the [5 Day Weather Forecast](https://openweathermap.org/forecast5) API to retrieve weather data for cities.
+A weather application that utilizes the [5 Day Weather Forecast](https://openweathermap.org/forecast5) API to retrieve weather data for cities for the current day and the next five days.
+Users’ city searches are stored with localStorage and are displayed on the left hand side of the screen.
+Once a past searched city is clicked, the user can see the weather for that city again.

 ## Table of Contents
 - [Preview](#preview)